thex3family/obsidian-success-plan/assets/docs/Quick-Start-Vault/_Tag Ledger/Success Plan Tags.md

-## Success Plan - Directory Structure and Tags
+### Success Plan Tags

-Note: I recommend that you rename this file to "_Tag Directory" or something with "_" so that it stays at the top in the File Explorer.

-### Directory Structure

-There is a Success Plan directory and four directory inside of it that pertain to each of the different items that are a part of the Success Plan.

-Success Plan
-- Goals
-- Key Results
-- Projects
-- Tasks

-### Tags
+Purpose: A tag in Obsidian will only be shown if it is inside of a note.
+So, this document will give you access to all of the tags that are used by this system.

 #### Area